alexdanieldm/Fais_Le/README.md

 ```

 ### Caveats
-* _**IMPORTANT: This app uses "ListView" and "AsyncStorage", both are no longer manting from React Native Official Team**_
+* _**IMPORTANT: This app uses "ListView" and "AsyncStorage", both are no longer maintained by the Official React Native Team**_

 * If you choose to go with a React Native v0.60 or above, please note that "ListView" and "AsyncStorage" are being imported from a community library

-* A better expirence can be achive be using React Native v0.60 or prior
+* A better experience can be achieved using React Native v0.60 or earlier
   * If you choose to go this route please remember to comment line 14 and 15 on the App.js file, they should look like this
   ```javascript
   import AsyncStorage from '@react-native-async-storage/async-storage';